Good podcast

 How Eddie Money?s Rock and Roll Dream Came True

 Eddie Money seemed to burst onto the national music scene fully formed when his self-titled debut album was released in 1977 and ?Two Tickets To Paradise? climbed up the charts, but he had already traveled a long and unlikely road to get there.
 His journey begins in a New York City police family, quitting the force himself to travel to California, where he realized his dream to become a rock star with the help of legendary promoter Bill Graham.
 Let?s unpack the incredible journey of this cop-turned-rock?n?roller in this episode of Behind The Song.
 Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2023-06-28